MaceChettiyadan/Y11Notes/Economics/y12 - free trade MUST MOVE/PPT - Free Trade & Protection.md

 	- Those that **increase the domestic price** of a **foreign product**, such as a **tariff**
 	- Those that **provide domestic producers with a cost advantage**, such as a **subsidy**
 	- Those that **impose a quantitative restriction on imports**, such as a **quota**
-### Arguments for protection
-- **Protection** refers to any action by the government designed to give the domestic producer an artificial advantage over a foreign producer
-	- It seeks to increase domestic production in the industries and decrease the consumption of imported goods and services
-	- Those that benefit form the protection include the owners and workers in the protected industries and sometimes the government in the case of tariff revenue
-	- Protection does, however, impose a cost/burden on the economy
-		- The industries given protection will expand their use of resources that could be used in other sectors of the economy
-	- Production in non-protected industries will fall
-	- Consumers are also disadvantaged since they will have to pay higher prices for both domestic and imported goods and the quantity of goods they consume will also decrease
-	- that is, **the losses from protection always outweigh the gains**

 #### Tariffs
 - A tariff is a tax that is imposed on imported good